VMASPAD/whisappsg/README.md

 * **Accurate Results** : Leverage OpenAI's Whisper models for state-of-the-art transcription.
 * **Customizable** : Choose tasks, languages, models, and formats as per your project needs.
 * **Efficient Workflow** : Seamless interaction through intuitive menus.

 ---

-## 📞 **Support**

-If you have any issues, suggestions, or feedback, feel free to open an issue on the [GitHub repository](https://github.com/yourusername/whisper-transcription-tool/issues).

----